xwu/NumericAnnex/README.md

       elementary transcendental functions.
 - [x] `FloatingPointMath`, a protocol for floating point types providing a selection of special functions.
-- [x] `Complex`, a value type to represent complex values in Cartesian form, which implements all functions required by `Math`.
+- [x] `Complex`, a value type to represent complex values in Cartesian form.
-- [x] `Rational`, a value type to represent rational values, which supports the special values infinity, negative infinity, and NaN ("not a number").
+- [x] `Rational`, a value type to represent rational values, which supports division by zero.

 > Note: This project is in the early stages of development and is not
 > production-ready at this time.